tob-har/one_sample_osc/README.md

 ### About the abstractions

-[one_sample_osc_1] and [one_sample_osc_2] are both Pure Data vanilla abstractions.
+[one_sample_osc_1] and [one_sample_osc_2] are both Pure Data Vanilla abstractions.
 Pure Data 0.50 or later is necessary.
 Pure Data 0.50.2 recommended.
-The abstracionts are documented in the corresponding help files and all inlets and outlets are labelled and described within the abstraction.
+The abstracionts are documented in the corresponding help files and all inlets and outlets are labeled and described within the abstraction.

 Both abstractions feature control over: